audioxide/data/data/posts/20160831-reviews-frank-ocean-blond.md

 review: >-
   After months of build-up, speculation and [shrewd marketing](http://pitchfork.com/news/67329-snapchat-rolls-out-frank-ocean-filters/), Frank Ocean’s long-awaited second studio album is here.
 Does it live up to the extravagant hype?
 Probably not.
 Does it matter?
 Again, probably not.

   Ocean is something of an elusive character, carrying a limited media presence that mirrors the reticent nature of [Prince](/reviews/prince-purple-rain/).
 He feels the pain of [social and political injustice](http://frankocean.tumblr.com/post/146249813326/i-read-in-the-paper-that-my-brothers-are-being) just like [Kendrick Lamar](/reviews/kendrick-lamar-to-pimp-a-butterfly/) does, but his music remains deeply personal and highly reflective.
-He approaches works with craft and care, and though it regrettably follows the [curiously prevalent trend of feeling out of focus and slightly discordant](/reviews/kanye-west-the-life-of-pablo/), *Blonde* is no exception.
+He approaches works with craft and care, and though it regrettably follows the [curiously prevalent trend of feeling out of focus and slightly discordant](/reviews/kanye-west-the-life-of-pablo/), *Blond* is no exception.

   With its muted tone and severe lack of robust beats, it could most certainly be described as an ambient R&B record.
 It will prove underwhelming for some, and magnificent for others, whilst the rest of us settle for mild enjoyment with a degree of apathy.
-There are occasions where Ocean finds great power in simplicity, but not enough for *Blonde* to be a complete triumph.
+There are occasions where Ocean finds great power in simplicity, but not enough for *Blond* to be a complete triumph.
 Whilst the sparse nature of his songwriting takes considerable effort to consume over the hour-long duration, Ocean’s patient arrangements are commendable, if not exhausting.
 It shifts away from the obvious tropes found in popular music, and that can only be a positive thing in the long run.

   The lyrics retain the intimacy found in Ocean’s earlier work, but veer away from the strong narratives found on [*Channel Orange*](/reviews/frank-ocean-channel-orange/) in favour of an impulsive and fragmented approach.
 It feels sincere as a result, and often very touching, but not always engaging.

-  The bottom line is that *Blonde* simply isn’t as accomplished as *Channel Orange*, nor is it as infinitely listenable.
-It flirts on indulgence but just about manages to stay grounded.
-It’s an account of slight thoughts, vague ideas and delicate musings.
-As a pure display of raw and hasty emotion, *Blonde* is naturally flawed — but its success can only set a progressive precedent.
+  The bottom line is *Blond* isn’t as accomplished as *Channel Orange*, nor as infinitely listenable.
+The album flirts on indulgence but just about manages to stay grounded.
+It’s an account of slight thoughts, vague ideas, and delicate musings.
+As a pure display of raw and hasty emotion, *Blond* is naturally flawed — but its success can only set a progressive precedent.

 tracks:
   - Pink + White